buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 If you rolled three times 1, you missed, regardless of the final result.

 If you rolled three 1s, you missed, regardless of the final result.
-The Narrator might also decide that bad things happen... (for example, see Attack Roll Failure Table, page )
+The Game Master might also decide that bad things happen... (for example, see Attack Roll Failure Table, page )

 ## Rolling 3 times 6

 If in the first 3 Attack Rolls you make three times 6, you will hit the opponent regardless of the final result of the Attack Roll.
-In addition to having the certainty of having made a Critical Hit, the Narrator might decide to apply some further descriptive (or effective) effect.
+In addition to having the certainty of having made a Critical Hit, the Game Master might decide to apply some further descriptive (or effective) effect.
 And remember to keep rolling those magnificent dice in the hope of making 6 again!

 ## Critical Hit